-In this write-up, I am going to cover with you the required beat making equipment to make beats.
+In this write-up, I am going to cover with you the required music equipment to make beats.
+If want to see my own personal music production equipment, then view my LEARN YOUR GEAR page!

 “What inspired you to make beats?”

-Since my friend was producing original compositions (and not samping), I was encouraged to create original compositions.
+Since my friend was producing original compositions (and not sampling), I was encouraged to create original compositions.

 But if your friend was into authentic hip-hop which includes sampling vinyl, you may have a different approach; an MPC or Maschine Studio could be your main tool for production!